Exchange and gift programs help herbaria diversify their holdings and share scientific research materials.

 Storing and Gathering the Specimens (University of Florida Herbarium Procedures)

 - Specimens for exchange and gifts are derived from duplicate collections.
 The material is maintained in adjacent herbarium cases labeled as, “Outgoing Exchange.”
 Specimens are grouped alphabetically by herbarium acronym.
-Some undesignated exchange material may be stashed in the first and last case.

 - Material must be fumigated/frozen before it is placed in the exchange cabinet.